 Pencil drawing of a basket of onions and garlic.

-By applying the basic principles of visual arts you can make a good artistic composition.
 A visual art composition is the arrangement of the basic elements of visual arts and design according to the following principles: rhythm (repetition), harmony (unity), contrast, balance, and dominance.

 We use visual elements when creating a work of art.
 Through them, artistic communication is realized, that is, the transmission of the artist’s message.